tsoding/midpoint-circle-visualization/2016-attempt/README.md

-# First attempt to implement the algorithm in 2016
+# First Attempt to Implement [Midpoint Circle Algorith](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm) (2016, colorized)

 Kinda crappy, but it does something.
-Rendering is done via SDL2.
-The code stopped working in 2021, so we had to manually fix it, because something changed in the Rust compiler.
+Rendering is done via [SDL2](https://www.libsdl.org/).
+The code stopped working in 2021, so we had to manually fix it, because something changed in the Rust compiler itself.

 ## Quick Start